DiscipleOfEris/NpcInteract/ReadMe.md

 # NpcInteract
 FFXI Windower addon for multiboxers to reduce tedious switching.
 Make your alts copy your main's NPC interactions!

-Note that this addon has not been tested to work exhaustively in all cases.
+Note that this addon is still a WORK IN PROGRESS has not been tested to function exhaustively in all cases.
 If you experience an issue,

 # PLEASE DISABLE NPCINTERACT BEFORE FILING A TICKET!

 Retry the interaction after restarting the character and disabling NpcInteract.

-This addon should work in the following cases:
+This addon hast been tested to work in the following cases:

 * Conquest NPCs (signet, etc.)
 * Field Manuals (changing page, getting tab buffs)